 AresDB works with vector batches that are efficiently processed in parallel using the Thrust library.

-Data within the archival delay of a table is kept uncompressed in live batches, while everything else is stored in compressed archival batches.
-If new data is ingested that is outside the archival array, it's added to an archival backfill queue which will be inserted into the archived batches asynchronously.
+Both in memory and on disk, data within the archival delay of a table (i.e. some time duration specified for each table) is kept uncompressed in live batches, while everything else is stored in compressed archival batches.
+If new data is ingested that is outside the archival delay, it's added to an archival backfill queue which will be inserted into the archived batches asynchronously.

 Archived data is sorted in a user specified column order, and files are organized by UTC day and Unix time cutoffs.